 - 1-2 medium parsnips, chopped

-- 10 oz. pkg. frozen peas
+- 10 ounces pkg. frozen peas

 - Salt & pepper to taste

-Remove meat from stock pot.
+- Remove meat from stock pot.

-Add a slight bit of olive oil to the bottom of the pot and sauté onion for 5 minutes or until soft and translucent.
+- Add a slight bit of olive oil to the bottom of the pot and sauté onion for 5 minutes or until soft and translucent.

 - Add bone marrow soup bones, beef broth, stewed tomatoes and enough water to cover beef.

-Bring to boil, lower heat and let simmer, uncovered, on stove for 1-2 hours.
+- Bring to boil, lower heat and let simmer, uncovered, on stove for 1-2 hours.

 - Add vegetables and seasoning and continue to simmer for another hour.